 Schools can make reasonable and proportionate provision for genuinely voluntary opt-in acts of worship.

 Assembly – a gathering of all or part of a school in order to communicate information and engage with themes relevant to the school community.

-Time for reflection – a school community activity involving engagement with and reflection on a SMSC topic.
+Time for reflection – a school community activity involving engagement with and reflection on a morally, socially or culturally relevant topic.

-Personal reflection – personal worship/belief reflection in response to SMSC issues.
+Personal reflection – personal worship/belief reflection in response to moral, social or cultural issue.
 This can take place within TfR – for example at the end of an assembly pupils can be given silent time to reflect on the topic in a manner consistent with their own religion/belief.